-4. Services
+3. Services.

-- A. Services The County retains Contractor, and Contractor agrees to provide the Services.
-All Services shall be performed to the satisfaction of the County and shall be subject to the provisions and terms contained herein and the Exhibits attached hereto. - B. Services Requiring Prior Approval Contractor shall not commence work on any Services requiring prior written authorization in the Statement of Work without approval from Ambulance Billing Service Manager or Designee. - C. Additional Services From the Effective Date and for the duration of the project, the County may elect to have Contractor perform Services that are not specifically described in the Statement of Work attached hereto but are related to the Services ("Additional Services"), in which event Contractor shall perform such Additional Services for the compensation specified in the Statement of Work attached hereto.
-Contractor shall commence performing the applicable Additional Services promptly upon receipt of written approval as provided herein. - D. De-scoping of Services The County reserves the right, in its sole discretion, to de-scope Services upon written notification to the Contractor by the County.
-Upon issuance and receipt of the notification, the Contractor and the County shall enter into a written amendment reducing the appropriate Services Fee for the impacted Services by a sum equal to the amount associated with the de-scoped Services as defined in the payment schedule in this Agreement, if applicable, or as determined by mutual written consent of both Parties based upon the scope of work performed prior to issuance of notification. - E. Independent Contractor Status and Compliance with the Immigration Reform and Control Act Contractor is and shall remain an independent contractor and is neither agent, employee, partner, nor joint venturer of County.
+- A. Services.
+The County retains Contractor, and Contractor agrees to provide the Services.
+All Services shall be performed to the satisfaction of the County, and shall be subject to the provisions and terms contained herein and the Exhibits attached hereto. - B. Services Requiring Prior Approval.
+Contractor shall not commence work on any Services requiring prior written authorization in the Statement of Work without approval from the Director of Human Services. - C. Additional Services.
+From the Effective Date and for the duration of the project, the County may elect to have Contractor perform Services that are not specifically described in the Statement of Work attached hereto but are related to the Services ("Additional Services"), in which event Contractor shall perform such Additional Services for the compensation specified in the Statement of Work attached hereto.
+Contractor shall commence performing the applicable Additional Services promptly upon receipt of written approval as provided herein. - D. De-scoping of Services.
+The County reserves the right, in its sole discretion, to de-scope Services upon written notification to the Contractor by the County.
+Upon issuance and receipt of the notification, the Contractor and the County shall enter into a written amendment reducing the appropriate Services Fee for the impacted Services by a sum equal to the amount associated with the de-scoped Services as defined in the payment schedule in this Agreement, if applicable, or as determined by mutual written consent of both Parties based upon the scope of work performed prior to issuance of notification. - E. Independent Contractor Status and Compliance with the Immigration Reform and Control Act.
+Contractor is and shall remain an independent contractor and is neither agent, employee, partner, nor joint venturer of County.
 Contractor acknowledges that it is responsible for complying with the provisions of the Immigration Reform and Control Act of 1986 located at 8 U.S.C.
 1324, et seq, and regulations relating thereto, as either may be amended from time to time.
-Failure to comply with the above provisions shall be considered a material breach of the Agreement. - F. Non-Exclusive Services Award of this Agreement imposes no obligation on the County to utilize the Contractor for all goods and/or services of this type, which may develop during the agreement period.
+Failure to comply with the above provisions shall be considered a material breach of the Agreement. - F. Non-Exclusive Services.
 This is a non-exclusive Agreement.
-During the term of this Agreement, and any extensions thereof, the County reserves the right to contract for another provider for similar goods and/or services as it determines necessary in its sole discretion. - G. Project Monitoring During the term of the Agreement, Contractor shall cooperate with the County, either directly or through its representatives, in monitoring Contractor's progress and performance of this Agreement.
+During the term of this Agreement, and any extensions thereof, the County reserves the right to contract for another provider for similar services as it determines necessary in its sole discretion. - G. Project Monitoring.
+During the term of the Agreement, Contractor shall cooperate with the County, either directly or through its representatives, in monitoring Contractor's progress and performance of this Agreement.

-5. Term of Agreement
+4. Term of Agreement.

-A. Initial Term - The term of this Agreement shall commence on July 1, 2022 and shall remain in full force and for five (5) years, or until termination of the Agreement, whichever occurs first.

-B. Term Extension

-The Parties may extend the term of this Agreement for one (1) additional two (2) year period(s) pursuant to the same terms, conditions, and pricing set forth in the Agreement by mutually executing an amendment to this Agreement, as provided herein.
+- A. Initial Term.
+The term of this Agreement shall commence upon full execution by all Parties, and shall remain in full force and effect for twelve (12) months. - B. Term Extension.
+The Parties may extend the term of this Agreement for two (2) additional twelve (12) month period(s) pursuant to the same terms, conditions, and pricing set forth in the Agreement by mutually executing an amendment to this Agreement, as provided herein.